Enjoyed for centuries, tea tends to be almost calorie-free, full of flavor, and it is generally among the healthier of drink choices.

 On this note, the Memorial Sloan Kettering Cancer Center notes that while laboratory (cell) studies show antibacterial and anticancer effects, “these effects have not been shown in humans” (38).

 Raspberry leaves (Rubus idaeus) grow on the raspberry plant and they have a long history of use.

-These uses include various herbal remedies and also as a tea.
+These uses include various traditional herbal remedies and also as a refreshing tea.

 Raspberry leaf has traditionally been a folk remedy for pregnancy, and it is believed to shorten the labor period.

 However, there is limited research in this area for humans.
-Only one randomized trial has been undertaken, but this trial did show a shortening of the second stage of labor (37).
+Only one randomized trial has been undertaken, but this trial didn’t show any significant differences other than a very slight (9-minute) shortening of the second stage of labor (39).

 Rooibos (pronounced “roy-boss”) is one of the most popular types of tea.